Jurassic Park: Franchise

 Jurassic Park was the beginning of a multimedia franchise.
 Following the film's success, Crichton wrote a sequel to his novel, titled The Lost World and released in 1995.
 Spielberg and Koepp returned respectively as director and writer for the 1997 film adaptation, The Lost World: Jurassic Park.
 Crichton did not write any further novels in the series, although additional films would be made, featuring previously unused elements from the two books.

-Spielberg has served as executive producer for subsequent films, which include Jurassic Park III (2001), Jurassic World (2015), Jurassic World: Fallen Kingdom (2018), Jurassic World Dominion (2022), and Jurassic World Rebirth (2025).
+The film was the beginning of a film series, broken up into one trilogy composed of Jurassic Park, The Lost World, and Jurassic Park III, a second trilogy composed of Jurassic World, Jurassic World: Fallen Kingdom, and Jurassic World Dominion, followed by another sequel, Jurassic World Rebirth.
+Spielberg has served as executive producer for every film after The Lost World.
 The original film remains the highest rated among critics.

-Two canonical spin-off animated series were also made, titled Jurassic World Camp Cretaceous (2020–2022) and its sequel Jurassic World: Chaos Theory (2024–2025).
+Two spin-off animated series were also made, titled Jurassic World Camp Cretaceous and its sequel Jurassic World: Chaos Theory.

 The film's story was originally continued in numerous comics, starting in 1993.
 Two video game sequels, Jurassic Park 2: The Chaos Continues and Jurassic Park: Rampage Edition, would also be released in 1994.
 Jurassic Park: Operation Genesis, based on the film's concept of building a dinosaur theme park, was released in 2003.
 Two subsequent games are set shortly after the events of the film – Jurassic Park: The Game, released in 2011; and the upcoming Jurassic Park: Survival, announced in 2023.

 The film's success also resulted in theme park attractions, with Jurassic Park: The Ride opening at Universal Studios Hollywood in 1996.
 Other Universal parks would subsequently add their own Jurassic Park rides.
 Universal Islands of Adventure, opened in Orlando, Florida in 1999, has an entire section dedicated to Jurassic Park that includes many rides and attractions.